-Education, Health and Care Plans [EHC Plan]
+Education, Health and Care Plans (EHC Plan)

-- a.
-Following Statutory Assessment, an EHC Plan will be provided by Nottinghamshire County Council, if it is decided that the child's needs are not being met by the support that is ordinarily available.
-The school and the child's parents will be involved developing and producing the plan. - b.
-Parents have the right to appeal against the content of the EHC Plan.
-They may also appeal against the school named in the Plan if it differs from their preferred choice. - c.
-Once the EHC Plan has been completed and agreed, it will be kept as part of the pupil's formal record and reviewed at least annually by staff, parents and the pupil.
+- Following Statutory Assessment, an EHC Plan will be provided by Nottinghamshire County Council, if it is decided that the child's needs are not being met by the support that is ordinarily available.
+The school and the child's parents will be involved developing and producing the plan. - Parents have the right to appeal against the content of the EHC Plan.
+They may also appeal against the school named in the Plan if it differs from their preferred choice. - Once the EHC Plan has been completed and agreed, it will be kept as part of the pupil's formal record and reviewed at least annually by staff, parents and the pupil.
 The annual review enables provision for the pupil to be evaluated and, where appropriate, for changes to be put in place, for example, reducing or increasing levels of support.

-9. Access to the curriculum, information and associated services
+Access to the curriculum, information and associated services

-Pupils with SEN will be given access to the curriculum through the specialist SEN provision provided by the school as is necessary, as far as possible, in line with the wishes of their parents and the needs of the individual.
+Pupils with SEND will be given access to the curriculum through the specialist SEND provision provided by the school as is necessary, as far as possible, in line with the wishes of their parents and the needs of the individual.

-Every effort will be made to educate pupils with SEN alongside their peers in a mainstream classroom setting.
-Where this is not possible, the SENCO will consult with the child's parents for other flexible arrangements to be made.
+Every effort will be made to educate pupils with SEND alongside their peers in a mainstream classroom setting.
+The SENCO will consult with the child's parents for other flexible arrangements to be made if needed.